Recipe Overview

 So you may be wondering, how is my recipe for broccoli salad any healthier than the original?
 Good question!

-Reduce the bite of onions.
 If you soak the chopped onions in ice water for about 10 minutes before adding them to the salad, it takes the aggressive bite out of them.
 They stay crisp and have just the right amount of onion flavor.
 Red onions are a great addition to this salad even if you think you don’t love raw onions!
 For a different onion flavor, you could try pickled red onions.

 Add extra flavor to the dressing.
 The dressing recipe includes celery seeds which have a very distinctive celery flavor.
 It’s a little drift from the classic deli-style broccoli salad, but try it, and I bet you’ll love it too.
 Be sure to buy the tiny brown seeds; celery salt is not the same thing.
+If you prefer, leave the celery seeds out.

 Make it vegetarian.
 If you want to leave out the bacon, add roasted sunflower seeds for a nice crunch.
 Sometimes I use both!